 The renewal process is identical to the processes and costs associated with the original permit with the exception of proof of competence with a handgun.
 New photos and fingerprint impressions will be required.
 It is suggested that all renewal application packages be submitted at least 60 days prior to expiration of the existing permit.

 Request a packet for the renewal process by contacting the Virginia State Police Firearms Transaction Center in writing at the below address or on-line at email@example.com.
 All written requests must include the applicant’s complete name, mailing address; telephone number and original Virginia nonresident permit file number.
 Send written requests to:

 Criminal Justice Information Services Division

 Permit holders are requested to notify the Virginia State Police, Firearms Transaction Center (FTC) of changes of address.
 Notification may be made in writing to the FTC at P.O.
 Box 85141, Richmond, VA, 23285-5141 or on-line at firstname.lastname@example.org, and must include the permit file number or a photocopy of the permit.
 A change of address card will be provided to the permit holder, to be retained with the original permit.

 A replacement permit may be requested, in writing, addressed to the FTC at P.O.
 Box 85141, Richmond, VA, 23285-5141.
-All requests for replacement must include a cashier’s check or money order in the amount of $5.00 made payable to the Virginia State Police, and one of the following:
+All requests for replacement must include a cashier’s check or money order in the amount of $5.00 made payable to the Virginia State Police, a photograph and one of the following:

 the permit file number